Associate Professor Of Sociology, Chair

 Ph.D.
 Virginia Polytechnic Institute and State University, 2011

 Dr. Howard-Bostic was the first recipient of Shepherd’s Storer College Award, which recognizes faculty who incorporates diversity and social justice into his or her classroom, research, scholarship, and interaction with students.
 Howard-Bostic has infused service learning opportunities in her course design.
 She has also facilitated university service learning projects, community-based youth programs, and international learning initiatives.
-She has participated in international projects in Cuba, Jamaica, and Vancouver.
+She has participated in international projects in Brazil, Mexico, Cuba, Jamaica, and Vancouver.
 Howard-Bostic has also established strong relationships with several state and local organizations that service homeless persons, lower-income residents, and battered women.
 She writes grants as a member of several executive boards and non-profit organizations to service marginalized populations.

 2015.
 Basirico, Laurence, Chiquita Howard-Bostic, Barbara G. Cashion, and J. Ross Eshleman.
 The Handbook of General Sociology, 1st Edition, BVT Publishing: Redding, California.
 ISBN: 978-1-62751-714-0